-Maya Wagner is an 18-year-old singer/songwriter and producer who was born and raised in Central New Jersey.
-Maya has been writing her own songs as long as she can remember, but truly realized that it was her passion when she reached high school and discovered her talent for audio production.
+Maya Wagner is an 19-year-old singer/songwriter and producer who was born and raised in Central New Jersey.
+Maya has been writing her own songs as long as she can remember, but truly realized that it was her passion when she reached high school and discovered her passion for audio production.
 During her freshman year of high school, Maya invested her life savings into recording equipment and DAW Software, creating a recording studio in her bedroom.
-Throughout her high school career, Maya would spend hours in her room, writing, recording, and mixing.
+Throughout her high school career, Maya spent hours in her room writing, recording, and mixing her original songs.

 During her Junior year, Maya visited Berklee College of Music and fell in love.
 She applied in September, auditioned in December, and found out ten days after her audition that she had been accepted!

 Maya's acceptance inspired her to release some of her music, and on January 11th, 2019, her 18th birthday, she released her first EP, Nostalgia.
 This collection of 4 songs was a brand-new take on what you currently know as a “contemporary singer-songwriter” ballad.
 Nostalgia featured edgy but vulnerable lyrics with subtle electronic production.

 As Maya continued to grow as an artist, she found herself writing more fearlessly.
 On August 11th, 2019, she released her second EP, strong&independent, a collection of 5 songs which felt more upbeat and playful than her previous release, while still maintaining sophistication.
 The collection features much more fearless references to Maya's struggles with sexuality and mental illness.

 Maya's music is unique.
 However, it also features themes which are relatable and universal.
 Not only does she seek to destigmatize mental illness, but she also looks to contradict the idea that queer musicians must to hide their sexuality in order to succeed.